benkeks/coupled-similarity/code/README.md

 ---------------------
 The web tool can be built using `sbt webStage`.
 After that, `web/target/web/stage/index.html` contains the tool.

-Test of the algorithms on a set of transition systems are triggered by `sbt test`.
+Tests of the algorithms on a set of transition systems are triggered by `sbt test`.
 (Unfortunately, the node.js integration in the project is a little unfirm.
 It may be that you have to manually install node.js modules for the tests to run, for example, `npm install jsdom` in the `code` directory.)

 (You will need sbt.
 For installation instructions, go to <https://www.scala-sbt.org/download.html>.)

 The Apache Flink program
 ------------------------
-A program to compute coupled simulation reslations using Apache Flink, can be used via `sbt flink/run`.
+A program to compute coupled simulation reslations using Apache Flink can be used via `sbt flink/run`.

 The program takes the following arguments: